Considering getting an Instant Pot? Aren’t sure if it’s worth it. These are 6 reasons why you need an Instant Pot.

-I spent a good couple of years researching slow cookers trying to find one that was 100% lead-free.
+I spent a good couple of years researching slow cookers trying to find a 100% lead-free slow cooker.
 Companies seemed to always say they “met lead standards” but that doesn’t mean lead-free.
 Since you often use acidic things in slow cookers and it’s in there for awhile I really didn’t want any lead.

 I had seen and heard a bit about the Instant Pot and was interested since it was stainless steel, therefore lead-free.
 Soon my friend Dr. Karen S. Lee started talking about it in a Facebook group we are in and blogging about it.
 She was making all kinds of neat things in her’s and I became very interested.

 During Black Friday the one I was eyeing went on sale so my sweet husband offered to get it for me as an early Christmas gift.
-It has not disappointed.
+I have not been disappointed.
 I haven’t used it as much as I’d like to have yet but everything I’ve made with it has been awesome.

 If you are on the fence or haven’t even heard of the Instant Pot here are 6 reasons why you should consider getting one.